code-with-amitk/ZeroTrustForwardProxy/README.md

 # Zero Trust Forward Proxy (Production Ready)

+- This forward proxy is to learn Zero Trust concepts and experiment with new ideas.
+It is implemented entirely from public protocols, RFCs, open-source projects, and my own design decisions.
+I intentionally avoid using any proprietary code, policies, algorithms, or internal documentation.
+I use it as a personal sandbox to validate ideas.
-This is Production-oriented forward proxy inspired by Netskope/Zscaler patterns: HTTP + HTTPS interception (MITM), identity-aware policy enforcement, basic DLP inspection, JSON audit logs, and Prometheus metrics.
+- This is Production-oriented forward proxy: HTTP + HTTPS interception (MITM), identity-aware policy enforcement, basic DLP inspection, JSON audit logs, and Prometheus metrics.

 ### What This Project Does
 - Accepts HTTP proxy traffic and HTTPS `CONNECT` tunnels.